magichan-lab/openshift-diy-jupyer/README.md

 git push
 ````

-Wait for build to finish (This may take at least quarter of an hour)
+Wait for build to finish (This may take at 20 minutes)

 ### 6. Open Jupyter Notebook page